MiniCodeMonkey/codemonkey.io/content/posts/2019-10-07-api-response-time-tracking.md

 ![Response time percentile reports](/media/percentile2.png)
 ![Response time percentile reports](/media/percentile3.png)

+> Looking at the most recent report, we can say that 90% of API requests had a response time of 96ms or less, and that 95% of requests had a response time of 284ms or less.

 So how are we using this data in practice?
-We have had a recent focus on edge case response times -- when most API requests process swiftly without issues, but a small minority is triggering edge cases that causes extraordinarily long response times.
+We have had a recent focus on edge case response times.
+While most API requests process swiftly without issue, a small minority trigger edge cases that cause extraordinarily long response times.

-By continously looking at response times broken down by percentiles, we are able to not only verify that our improvements to these edge cases are having the expected impact in production.
-But also ensure that that regressions do not occur.
+By continously looking at response times broken down by percentiles, we are able to verify that our improvements to these edge cases are having the expected impact in production, and ensure that regressions do not occur.

 ## Bonus: Calculating percentiles in MySQL